Isakson-Lab/-Isakson-Lab-2023_Isakson_Wolpe_ScienceSignaling_2023/ChIP-seq_TSS_BindingAnalysis/README.md

 Next, run the file titled `BCL6_ChIP_Plots.R`, this will plot fresh versions the figures included in the `Output_plots` folder.
 The folder titled `Gene_beds` and the script titled `composite_functions` are required to be in the working directory for plotting.

-These output plots correspond to Figure 6 I,J,K and Figure S4 B,C in the manuscript.
+These output plots correspond to Figure 6I-K and figure S4B-C in the manuscript.